Functional dyspepsia (FD) is a chronic digestive condition that includes feelings of prolonged indigestion without a clear structural cause.

 - stomach-emptying medications such as metoclopramide

-These medications may be available OTC or by prescription only.
+These medications may be available over the counter or by prescription only.
 Your doctor will recommend the length of time you should use any given medication.

 - eat smaller meals more frequently